top of page

 Visits are individually tailored to each group, and entirely free of charge.

 The programme was developed with our Proud Places Young Ambassadors and launched during the pandemic in October 2020 with funding from the Jones Day Foundation.
-To date we have worked with over 4,000 young people, and the programme continues to expand.
+To date we have worked with nearly 10,000 young people, and the programme continues to expand.

 Proud Places is represented on the Partners' Board of the Mayor of London's Commission for Diversity in the Public Realm.